Adverb Lesson Plans: More than Adverb Worksheets

 Of course you can connect adverbs to writing, but you can also connect them to vocabulary.
 Older students might have tough SAT vocabulary words.
 You might have vocabulary words from stories too.
 Plus, if you are crunched for time, combine vocabulary into your adverb lesson plan to meet more standards.

-I dislike creating bulletin boards and whenever I can, I ask students to make them.
+I dislike creating bulletin boards.
+A great way to counteract time-intensive creations is to ask students to make them.
 The adverb one-pager also contains material to make a word wall or bulletin board.
 Students interact with the adverb by defining it, evaluating it, or writing about it, the perfect addition to an adverb lesson plan.

 Introduce adverb clauses

 However!
-Some years, students completely take off with adverbs, and the practice is only a review.
-If older students are ready, our adverb activities turn to a focus on adverb clauses.
+Some years, students completely take off with this modifier, and the practice is only a review.
+If older students are ready, our adverb activities turn to a focus on clauses.

-When students understand adverbs and subjects and verbs, I typically introduce adverb clauses to them.
+When students understand our lessons, I typically introduce adverb clauses to them.
 I probably won’t spend extensive time finding adverb clauses, but I will write them with students.
-Doing so nicely builds a bigger picture of adverbs, and students will be aware of them when we study sentence structure.
+Doing so nicely builds a bigger picture, and students will be aware of them when we study sentence structure.
 Plus, teaching adverb clauses allows for a review of comma use.

 We typically close with adverb worksheets, a grammar station rotation, or a word wall.
-Lots of sticky notes, lots of writing, and lots of interaction with student-made materials.
+Lots of sticky notes, lots of writing, and lots of interaction with student-made materials close our lessons for this part of speech.
+At the end of the lesson, praise your classes for the depth they gained.

 You might like to check out other lessons for parts of speech such as nouns, pronouns, conjunctions, and adjectives.